oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 OpenPGM is an open source implementation of the Pragmatic General Multicast (PGM) specification in RFC 3208 available at www.ietf.org.
 PGM is a reliable and scalable multicast protocol that enables receivers to detect loss, request retransmission of lost data, or notify an application of unrecoverable loss.
 PGM is a receiver-reliable protocol, which means the receiver is responsible for ensuring all data is received, absolving the sender of reception responsibility.

-**URL**
+**More Information**

 https://code.google.com/p/openpgm/

 **Available Versions**::

+    5.2.122-GCCcore-9.3.0
     5.2.122-GCCcore-10.3.0
+    5.2.122-GCCcore-11.2.0
     5.2.122-GCCcore-8.3.0
     5.2.122-GCCcore-10.2.0
-    5.2.122-GCCcore-9.3.0
-    5.2.122-GCCcore-11.2.0

 OpenSSL